mdsumner/spbabel/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-* This is a new release.

 ## Reverse dependencies

-This is a new release, so there are no reverse dependencies.
+The only dependency is spdplyr, which passes check against this update.